- "I never drew for the sake of drawing. I drew to make the paper go away."

 - Oliver & Company (1988): Supervising animator for Georgette, Fagin and Sykes.

-- The Little Mermaid (1989): Supervising animator for Ariel.
+- The Little Mermaid (1989): Co-supervising animator (with Mark Henn) and co-designer (with Dan Haskett) for Ariel.

-- The Rescuers Down Under (1990): Supervising animator for Marahute the eagle.
+- The Rescuers Down Under (1990): Character designer, and supervising animator for Marahute.

 - Beauty and the Beast (1991): Supervising animator for the Beast.